vatsal-patel-vkp/data-analyst-portfolio/Hotel Booking Analysis/README.md

  - Here is_cancelled = 0 means guest don't required parking and is_cancelled = 1 means parking required.

    #### Observation
  - For city hotels and resort hotels majority of the guest did not reqired parking space but few required parking space.

+#### 5 Which Hotels has the most repeated guests?
+- City Hotel has slightly more repeated guests than the Resort Hotels.